Manvendra2509/WeatherProject/README.md

 # WeatherProject
-Simple weather application created using NodeJS (with Express and body-parser modules), and OpenWeatherMap API.
+Simple weather application created using:
+- HTML
+- CSS
+- Bootstrap
+- JavaScript
+- NodeJS
+- Express
+- OpenWeatherMap API

 ## Description
 You can enter the city in the provided input box and click on Go button to get the temperature data and weather description for the entered city.